 Today I’m bringing you this easy recipe for Boston Brown Bread.
 In this version, I replace rye flour with all-purpose flour, a luxury folks would only break out when company is over for dinner!

 I think you’ll really enjoy this (mostly) traditional recipe, friends.
-I’m offering it as part of the #breadbakers ode to brown breads this month.

 If you like homey breads, you may also enjoy my oatmeal beer bread or my grits bread recipes.